Xerochrysum subundulatum

 Xerochrysum subundulatum (commonly named the alpine everlasting or orange everlasting) is a flowering plant in the family Asteraceae, native to Australia, growing in Victoria, New South Wales and Tasmania.

 It is an ascending or erect annual.
-The plant normally grows to about 60 cm in height, and is usually simple or few-branched.
-Inflorescence bracts are papery and golden-yellow in colour.
-It has thin, fleshy roots with a mean maximum diameter of 2mm.
+The plant normally grows to about 60 cm in height, and is usually simple or few-branched Inflorescence bracts are papery and golden-yellow in colour.
+It has thin, fleshy roots with a mean maximum diameter of 2 mm.

 Seedlings are tolerant of existing adult competition.
 Its post-fire regenerative strategy is by both seed and sprout.